MicrosoftDocs/win32/desktop-src/direct3dhlsl/t2darray-samplecmplevelzero-s-float-float-int-uint-.md

 ---
 title: SampleCmpLevelZero::SampleCmpLevelZero(S,float,float,int,uint) function
 description: Samples a texture on mipmap level 0 only and compares the result to a comparison value.
-Returns status about the operation. ms.assetid: 2F5669A6-D506-4096-A37E-421E5A16545F
+Returns status about the operation. | SampleCmpLevelZero::SampleCmpLevelZero(S,float,float,int,uint) function ms.assetid: 2F5669A6-D506-4096-A37E-421E5A16545F
 keywords:
 - SampleCmpLevelZero function HLSL